Eight Forest Lane

 • Oat milk – the quality of milk substitute used will affect the flavour and texture of the sauce.
 I recommend oat as it doesn’t have a strong taste but a good quality soy milk would also work.
 Just be sure to buy one that doesn’t have any additional sweeteners added.

 • Nutritional yeast – an absolute pantry staple for anyone who doesn’t eat dairy.
 This ingredient can be used to add a cheesy flavour to your food without actually using cheese.
-And while I used to have to buy it at specialty health stores, it is now really easy to pick up at the local supermarket.
+And while I used to have to buy it at specialty health stores or online, it is now really easy to pick up at the local supermarket.

 • Flavourings – you can adjust these as needed to your tastes but I find the combination of dijon mustard, smoked paprika and both onion and garlic powder to provide the ultimate rich and cheesy flavoured sauce.
 Also do not forget the salt.
 The salt will bring out all the flavours and your dish will taste bland without it.